 Schools should not prepare specifically for inspection.
 Mock inspections are unnecessary, add to workload burdens and place staff under considerable pressure.
-Teachers should resist any attempts to introduce mock inspections.
-They should also resist any moves to introduce burdensome planning processes, such as providing detailed lesson plans for each lesson or self-evaluation systems that operate at departmental level and act simply as a paper trail for inspections.
+School leaders should resist any moves to introduce burdensome planning processes, such as providing detailed lesson plans for each lesson or self-evaluation systems that operate at departmental level and simply act as a paper trail for inspections.

-Teachers should note that the NASUWT's national action instructions support members in resisting mock inspections commissioned by the school, sponsor, provider or local authority.
+School leaders should note that the NASUWT's national action instructions support members in resisting mock inspections commissioned by the school, sponsor, provider or local authority.
 Further information about the action instructions is available at www.nasuwt.org.uk/industrialaction.